Your company's work day is valuable. Here's how Robin keeps it safe.

 New features, performance improvements, and bugfixes are deployed multiple times per week.
 While agile, our development cycle relies heavily on a strict system for code quality and security.
 All code is peer reviewed, and requires multiple levels of acceptance on test/staging environments prior to deployment on production.
 Key highlights for common questions:

 We maintain automatic access and security logs in multiple locations.
 All employees are required to use two-factor authentication and strong passwords that are unique from other services.
 Customer data access is limited, and is allowed only to a small set of employees as required for support and maintenance.
-Access is further limited to a small whitelist of IP addresses, and require public key authentication.
+Access is further limited to a small whitelist of IP addresses via VPN and require public key authentication.

 Individual employee access follows a principle of least access, and access rights are reviewed quarterly.

 Password authentication is available by default, and validated by entropy to restrict weak passwords.
 Robin also supports Single Sign-On through SAML 2.0, Google SSO, and ADFS (via SAML).
 Users registered through SSO use JIT provisioning.
-SCIM 2.0 support for automatic deprovisioning is in development and planned for late 2016.
+SCIM 2.0 support for automatic deprovisioning is in development and planned for 2017 release.

 Customer data is encrypted when in-transit and at rest.
-All connections with Robin's services are encrypted and served through SSL.
+All connections with Robin's services are encrypted and served through SSL/TLS 1.2+.
 You cannot access the service without using HTTPS.
 All certificates are verified on both sides with third party authorities.
 Data is encrypted every step of the way:

 Servers are patched regularly to maintain a top security rating.
-Vulnerabilities are tracked via a combination of automated mailing lists and proactive interal audits completed on production machines weekly.
+Vulnerabilities are tracked via a combination of automated mailing lists and proactive internal audits completed on production machines weekly.

 Our engineering team actively contributes to security libraries, including an open source library of Microsoft's NTLM encryption used for secure Exchange authentication.